lutz1nger/cs50p-notes-and-solutions/lecture-4-libraries/notes-4.md

 def goodbye(name):
     print(f"goodbye, {name}")
 ```
-+ to load the own libraries, the keyword import is used:
++ to load the own libraries, the keyword import is used
 ```python
 import sys